Here are the restrictions on transgender people that are moving forward in US statehouses

 Three transgender youth and their parents who are suing to block Florida's earlier ban on the care for minors expanded their challenge on Wednesday to include the prohibition DeSantis signed into law.

 Every major medical organization, including the American Medical Association, has opposed the bans and supported the medical care for youth when administered appropriately.
-Lawsuits have been filed in several of the states where the bans have been enacted this year.
+Lawsuits have been filed in several states where bans have been enacted this year.

 STATES POISED TO ACT